eightytwo/cljfmt-runner-graalvm/README.md

 1. Download the [latest binary](https://github.com/eightytwo/cljfmt-runner-graalvm/releases/latest) from the releases page.

+2. Make the binary executable.
+    ```shell script
+    $ chmod +x cljfmt
+    ```

-2. Move the downloaded binary to a directory that's on your path, e.g. `~/.local/bin`.
+3. Move the downloaded binary to a directory that's on your path, e.g. `~/.local/bin`.

-3. Check the formatting of some Clojure code.
+4. Check the formatting of some Clojure code.
     ```shell script
     $ pwd
     ~/projects/hello